SaumyaRawat/academic-kickstart/content/home/about.md

 # Biography

 I am a CS grad student at the University of Maryland, College Park.
-I also work as a Teaching Assistant for CMSC 216 under Larry Herman.
+I work as a Research Assistant under Prof. Rama Chellappa.
+I was previously a Teaching Assistant for CMSC 216 under Larry Herman.

 I completed my Bachelor’s Degree in Computer Science and Engineering from IIIT, Hyderabad, India in May 2018.
 I did undergrad research in Computer Vision as part of the Honors program in the Center for Visual Information Technology Lab (CVIT) under Dr P. J. Narayanan.